-Amanda is Standing Up for the South in Canberra
+Amanda is Fighting for the South in Canberra

-Amanda has introduced a number of Private Members’ Motions into the Federal Parliament on topics such as the sexualisation of children, the need for accurate food labelling and the importance of support for families of children with Autism Spectrum Disorders to name just a few.
-These Private Members’ Motions and the debate which followed can be accessed at Amanda’s Speeches.
+Amanda has introduced a number of Private Members’ Motions into the Federal Parliament on topics such as protecting the Murray-Darling Basin Plan, the importance of supporting young people to transition from school into work or further training, the sexualisation of children, and the need for accurate food labelling.
+These Private Members’ Motions can be accessed at Amanda’s Speeches.

-Amanda is working hard to support Southern Adelaide in both the community and the Parliament and will continue to stand up for families and businesses in the South.
+Amanda is working hard to support Southern Adelaide and will continue to be a voice in Canberra for families, individuals, and businesses in the South.